emeliepetersson/plain-news/README.md

 - Open the index.php file in your browser.

 ## Extra
-- Hide and show content/menu items with javascript.
+- Added functions to hide and show content/menu items with javascript.
-- Add categories and return all unique categories with php function.
+- Added categories and return all unique categories with php function.
-- Add a SQLite database, use PDO to connect to the database and fetch data.
+- Added a SQLite database and used PDO to connect to the database and fetch data.
+- Added javascript function to increment likes on click.

 ## Testers
 - Julia Karlsson